18 April 2024

 If you’re not sure who to nominate as your beneficiary

-If you’re not sure who to nominate, you could consider nominating your legal personal representative, then using your will to determine how you’d like the proceeds of your superannuation to be paid.
+If you’re not sure who to nominate, you could consider nominating your legal personal representative, then use your will to determine how you’d like the proceeds of your superannuation to be paid.

 For example, if you wish to nominate a parent or financially-independent sibling, you could make a binding nomination to your legal personal representative and then instruct them on how to divide your super through your will.